 Organization eligibility requirements

 - Be a nonprofit 501c(3) organization, a unit of state or local government, or a federally recognized tribal community or tribe.

 - Be located in Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, or Wisconsin.

-- Have a DUNS number with Dun and Bradstreet, which is free.
+- Have a DUNS (Dun and Bradstreet) number which is free.
 Look up your DUNS number

-- Have and maintain an “active” registration at Sam.gov until the application process is complete, and if granted, throughout the life of the award.
+- Have and maintain an “active” registration in Sam.gov (System for Award Management) until the application process is complete, and if selected, throughout the life of the award.
 This may include renewing your registration annually or more frequently if there are changes in the information.

 - Finalize a new or renew an existing registration at least two weeks before the application deadline.

 - If you have issues completing your registration, please contact Christy Dickinson at 612.238.8019 or [email protected].

 - You may need to update your organization’s registration if you completed it for the Arts Midwest Touring Fund application in 2014-2015.

 - Have complied fully with past reporting and crediting requirements of any program managed by Arts Midwest (including Arts Midwest Touring Fund, The Big Read, Arts Midwest World Fest, etc.).

 The Touring Fund supports engagements that occur between July 1, 2017 and June 30, 2018.
 Applicants must meet the following four requirements.
 In addition, applicants are encouraged to feature one or more Star Project Components.
 Application review will be based on artistic excellence and artistic merit.
 If demand in a state is higher than the available funds, support will be determined by the total number of stars for which an application qualifies.
 Read more about how to qualify

 1. Present a professional performing artist/ensemble of artistic excellence and merit

 - The artist may be from anywhere in the world but must reside outside of the applicant’s state.

 - The primary performer and focus of the public performance must be the touring artist and not local artists, children, and/or students.

 - The artist must have a minimum contracted fee of $2,500.